chavezheras/quartz/content/public_notes/EPFL symposium/Creanalytics.md

 | Frame        | Computer/human         | Individual frame (512 × 340 pixels)                         |
 | Pixels       | Numeric – disaggregate | Vector ([176800x1]); Tensor ([16, 3, 340, 512])             |

 note:

+Yet, there is a relation between archives and datasets.
+Each of the films contained in a film archive can be thought of a dataset of frames, and every frame as dataset of pixels.
+Through computing, individual frames and their pixels can relate much more freely, not only to other frames in the same film, but to a multitude of other frames in a multitude of other films, in high-dimensional spaces where every pixel might be put in contact with any other.

-This table exemplifies the palimpsest of artefacts and levels of analysis at play between audiovisual archives and machine learning datasets.
+This table exemplifies the palimpsest of artefacts and levels of analysis at play between audiovisual archives, comprised of artefacts, and datasets atomised for machine learning operations.
+The epistemic gap between the two ends of the table are yet to be fully understood in the configuration of a computational archive.

 ---

-# Creanalytics
-## (data) analysis through (creative) generation
+## Data Analysis and Media Synthesis

 ![[assets/images/CSN_newsreels_1.png|1000]]